kanpov/archivedwebsite/_posts/2022-09-19-adapting-to-changing-circumstances.markdown

   - At this stage, I've only introduced reading (as I mentioned in some of my previous articles), and have tried to make reading in German a part of my daily routine.
   - However, as time goes on, I'll add more methods of passive study and use of the language.
-- In terms of regular studying, I don't have much to show off, but I've of course been working on them as usual.
+- In terms of regular studying, I don't have much to show off, but I've of course been working on it as usual.

 ## 3D Castle